whoecho/whoecho/README.md

 ### What's up!
 My name is Vasily.
 I'm a React Frontend Web-Developer from Russian Federation.
 I really enjoy learning React and JS, as well I work with FireBase.
 I also have unique insight into  ui, ux, and design in general.
+Also I gained a huge experience in Adobe Photoshop and Figma, by designing my projects.

 ### My Skills and Experience
-⚛ React
+* ⚛ React
-💻 HTML, CSS, JS
+* 🦾 avaScript
+* 🔧 TML
+* 💅 CSS
+### My Skills and Experience